caiks/TBOT03/README.md

 Second, in 'interest' mode the turtlebot acts to move towards the *slice* with the greatest *size* per parent *slice size*.
 The turtlebot therefore will tend to spend more time in the *slices* with the highest potential for *modelling* so far undetected *alignments*, thus improving the *model likelihood* per active *history size*.
 This is similar to static *induction* in which the largest *slice* is *induced* first, but avoids large *slices* with *independent substrates*.

 'Interest' mode can be used at any *level*.
-In a action *level*, i.e. one that has motor *variables* in an *underlying substrate*, the active chooses actions that transition to the subset of neighbouring *slices* which have the fewest transitions to the goal *slice*.
-In higher *levels* which are not also action *levels*, i.e. they do not have actions in an *underlying substrate*, the goal *slice* of a higher *level* implies a set of goal *slices* in an *underlying* action *level*, recursing through any intermediate *underlying* *levels*.
-The interests of different actives may sometimes be contradictory, so some method of coordinating between them will be needed.
+In an action *level*, i.e. one that has motor *variables* in an *underlying substrate*, the active chooses actions that transition to the subset of neighbouring *slices* which have the fewest transitions to the goal *slice*.
+We will be examining only action *levels* for the moment.

+In higher *levels* which are not also action *levels*, i.e. they do not have actions in an *underlying substrate*, but consist of a set of *underlying frames* of an action *level*, the goal *slice* of a higher *level* implies a set of goal *slices* in the *underlying* action *level*.
+So higher *levels* could operate in 'interest' mode indirectly.

+In general, the interests of different actives may sometimes be contradictory, so some method of coordinating between them will be needed.
+In this investigation, however, we will only be examining the case where there is one action *level* active in 'interest' mode.

 ## Sections